prayagweb41-hash/prayagweb/README.md

   <div class="card">
     <h2>About</h2>
     <p class="note">
-      This is an independently operated solo service.
+      All work is handled transparently
-      I am not a registered agency.
-All work is handled transparently with clear communication and fair commission.
+      with clear communication and fair commission.
     </p>
   </div>